Dakarlug/haystack_tutorial/README.md

 elasticsearch  work .
 We will first implement a basic app in django with the Python Haystack librairy to demostrate how to use Elasticshearh in production context .
-And to test performance we will index The wikipedia and shearch trought it database .
+And to test performance we will index The wikipedia and shearch throught it database .

 This Tutorial is motived ater watching This Video